efJerryYang/efJerryYang/README.md

 ## About Me

 - I'm Jerry Yang, MS CSE (CS76) at UC San Diego.
 I am actively seeking 25 summer internships and full-time positions afterwards.
-- Currently focusing on backend development, have some knowledge about functional programming, operating system and machine learning.
+- Currently focusing on quantitative trading and backend development, with a solid foundation in functional programming, operating system and machine learning.
 - Always interested in building a stock trading bot using automated trading strategies. <!-- You can find me @... in https://www.quantconnect.com/ -->

 ## GitHub Stats